INSPIRE

 INfectious Diseases Summer Program Integrating Research at Emory

-The objective of INSPIRE is to prepare 48 underrepresented undergraduate students from throughout the country for a career in infectious diseases (ID) research by implementing a 10-week summer research experience, delivering courses for professional and research skills development, and establishing a mentorship program that directly addresses identity and underrepresentation.
-At the same time and in preparation, the program will strengthen the capacity of the institution to mentor underrepresented trainees by conducting workshops in mentoring and facilitation for 75 post-doctoral fellows and junior faculty who are underrepresented and 87 faculty who are research and identity mentors.
+The objective of INSPIRE is to prepare 48 undergraduate students from throughout the country for a career in infectious diseases (ID) research by implementing a 10-week summer research experience, delivering courses for professional and research skills development, and establishing a mentorship program.
+At the same time and in preparation, the program will strengthen the mentoring capacity of the institution by conducting workshops in mentoring and facilitation for post-doctoral fellows and junior faculty and faculty who are research mentors.

 Aims

-1. Implementing an in-person summer research experience at Emory University
+- Implementing an in-person summer research experience at Emory University.

-3. Support trainees in their ID research career by creating a welcoming research environment and providing mentors who have been trained in research mentorship and how to educate students from diverse backgrounds more effectively.
+- Support trainees in their ID research career by creating a welcoming research environment and providing mentors who have been trained in research mentorship.

 Approach

-In Aim 1, undergraduate students from groups historically excluded from and underrepresented in science and medicine will be matched with a research mentor and a laboratory or clinical field site for a 10-week in-person summer research experience that will result in an abstract and poster presentation at a research symposium conducted at the end of the period.
-In Aim 2, we will deliver in-person and online courses on: a) career guidance to enter medical and/or graduate school; b) biomedical, behavioral, and clinical research topics related to the NIAID mission; and c) understanding how researchers from underrepresented groups can successfully pursue a path in research and healthcare.
-In Aim 3, we will: a) provide undergraduate trainees with agency to select from a pool of identity mentors who have diverse ethnic, racial, cultural backgrounds, and experiences, who will maintain regular contact the trainees for one year; b) conduct Mentoring Up workshops for 75 post-doctoral fellows and junior faculty; and c) provide workshops on mentoring and facilitation for 87 faculty members who are research and identity mentors.
+In Aim 1, undergraduate students will be matched with a research mentor and a laboratory or clinical field site for a 10-week in-person summer research experience that will result in an abstract and poster presentation at a research symposium conducted at the end of the period.
+In Aim 2, we will deliver in-person and online courses on: a) career guidance to enter medical and/or graduate school; b) biomedical, behavioral, and clinical research topics related to the NIAID mission.
+In Aim 3, we will: a) conduct Mentoring Up workshops for 75 post-doctoral fellows and junior faculty; and b) provide workshops on mentoring and facilitation for 87 faculty members who are research mentors.

 How to apply